2001-Fri Jun 22 18:38:50 EDT 2018

 Diagnostic tests don’t give us a definitive answer, but they can sometimes help.
 A blood test that measures what’s called pancreatic lipase immunoreactivity (fPLI) can give some useful answers, but results may not be available for a week or more.

 An abdominal ultrasound may or may not indicate that the pancreas is inflamed, but certain findings are consistent with pancreatitis.
 On the other hand, some cats show no abnormalities on ultrasound but still have severe pancreatitis.
-One of the advantages of an ultrasound is that it may rule out or detect other diseases that cause similar symptoms.
+One of the advantages of an ultrasound is that it may rule out or detect other diseases that cause similar signs.

 A biopsy would let us know for sure that we were dealing with pancreatitis, but it’s a very bad idea to anger the pancreas.
 Poking and prodding at it to obtain a biopsy sample can trigger inflammation and make the condition much worse.
 Usually, our goal is to be as noninvasive as possible with both diagnosis and treatment.